top of page

 • pablo7725

-Starting a business in Australia is a major milestone — but too often, founders overlook one crucial step: insurance.
-The right policy can protect your income, reputation, and assets when things don’t go to plan.
-Whether you're a sole trader, a consultant, or running a small team, understanding your risks early can save you from major headaches later on.
+Starting a business in Australia is a major milestone.
+However, many founders overlook one crucial step: insurance.
+Having the right policy can protect your income, reputation, and assets when things go awry.
+Whether you're a sole trader, a consultant, or running a small team, understanding your risks from day one can save you from major headaches later on.

-In this post, we’ll unpack the essential types of business insurance for Australian startups and how to decide what fits your business from day one.
+In this post, we’ll unpack the essential types of business insurance for Australian startups and how to determine what fits your business model perfectly.

 Why Business Insurance Matters from Day One